takkun-mint/FallGuysTools/README.md

 <br><br><br>

   ## ChangeLog (English) <br>

+  ○ 4.51.11 <br>
+    ・ When the number of waiting players is not known during matchmaking, the elapsed time is now displayed as before. <br>
+    ・ Fixed a problem where the button to display the settings screen was hidden after the results screen after a round. <br>
+    ・ The internal names of the rounds to be judged for the marks indicating onbording variations have been changed. <br>

   ○ 4.51.10 <br>
     ・ The number of players waiting to be matched retrieved from the server to match the new version of Fall Guys. <br>